pdykes/ao_sim/README.md

 Utilzing local shells and cloudant (docker image of cloudant (below ok as well))

-1. a) For local install, install Nodejs... visit nodejs.org, and install the current LTS for your system.
+1. For local install, install Nodejs... visit nodejs.org, and install the current LTS for your system.

    - After installing, open a shell window, and issue:
    ```